GovReady/govready-q/Schema.md

 	access: private

 `access`: Set to `private` if the project should only be offered to organizations with special permission.
 The default is `public`.
-To grant an organization access, use the Django admin to edit the Organization and add the module's full ID to the allowed modules field.
-The full ID includes the local directory path to the module.
-If the module is stored in `modules/something/project.yaml` the full ID is `something/project`.
+See the main [README.md](README.md) for how the application grants access to private modules.

 #### Question Fields